oracle-quickstart/oci-security-networking/Networking/Automations/oci-vcn-multiple-cidrs/README.md

 ## Termination

-If you want to delete all the resources, you must FIRST retire the ZPR Security Attribute Namespace "src-to-dst".
-Once completed, you can perform ‘Destroy’ on the stack.
-'Destroy' is a one-step operation.
+If you want to delete all the resources, you can perform ‘Destroy’ on the stack.
+This is a one-step operation.